 The basic tenet of propositionalism is that every mental intentional attitude, every thought, pro-attitude, belief, desire, perception, adoration, resentment, contemplation, etc. is a fundamentally proposition-involving attitude.
 What is central to propositionalism is the structure of the intentional content of a fundamentally proposition-involving attitude.
 Most versions of propositionalism parse that structure in terms of predicative structure, which is typically and perspicuously conveyed by a verb-involving sentence.
-(We’ll discuss below how Camp’s contribution presses on this minimal starting point for propositionalism by considering the metaphysical nature of propositions.)
+(We’ll go on to discuss how Camp’s contribution in Chapter 2 presses on this minimal starting point for propositionalism by considering the metaphysical nature of propositions.)

 This minimal statement of propositionalism is designed to remain neutral on the issue of whether intentionality is relational, and thus whether it is correct to construe intentional attitudes as relations to propositions or something proposition-like.
 Although such a characterization has been standard among philosophers, it is not universally accepted.
 In this volume, for example, Searle maintains that propositionalism is true for most intentional states (leaning on his now famous and familiar discussion of directions of fit and conditions of satisfaction), but denies that intentional attitudes are relations to propositions: “a belief is not an attitude to a proposition, rather a belief consists entirely in a propositional content under the aspect of being believed” (p.
 000).
 An assessment of this alternative proposal requires careful discussion of what is involved in “the aspect of being believed”, and Searle does not expand on this idea.
 Nevertheless he accepts the basic starting point that what is at issue is whether the specification of the content of all intentional states requires an entire “that”-clause, which in turn requires appealing to propositions or something proposition-like.
 In what follows, we’ll sometimes speak of intentional attitudes as relations, but this is for ease of exposition rather than signaling a metaphysical commitment.

-Of the contributions in the volume, Mendelovici’s is most centrally concerned with clarifying propositionalism.
+Of the contributions in the volume, Mendelovici’s (Chapter 9) is most centrally concerned with clarifying propositionalism.
 As a first step, she draws a distinction between the deep nature of intentional states and their contents and the superficial characters of intentional states and their contents.
 The question of the deep nature of intentional states and their contents is a question about the metaphysical nature of intentional states and the metaphysical nature of intentional content.
 The question of the superficial character of intentional states and their contents is a question about the features that characterize kinds of intentional states, e.g. belief, desire, hope, and what features characterize the particular contents intentional states have, e.g. God or that grass is green.

 Given this distinction between deep nature and superficial character, and given that our focus is on the contents of intentional states, Mendelovici argues that there are two different ways of understanding the debate between what she calls ‘propositionalism’ and ‘objectualism’: (1) as a debate between ‘deep propositionalism’ and ‘deep objectualism’, which are views about the deep nature of the contents of intentional states; (2) as a debate between ‘shallow propositionalism’ and ‘shallow objectualism’, which are views about the superficial character of the contents of intentional states.
 Mendelovici argues that not only are the pairs of deep and shallow views conceptually distinct from one another, but also that neither deep and shallow propositionalism entail each other nor do deep and shallow objectualism.